JEddy92/amex_default_kaggle/README.md

 # amex_default_kaggle
 Code for American Express' Default Prediction competition, hosted on Kaggle

-To Do: Summary of Repo Structure
+To Do: Summary of Repo Structure, requirements.txt, code cleanup